ashkamath/mdetr/README.md

 For details, please see the paper: [MDETR - Modulated Detection for End-to-End Multi-Modal Understanding](https://arxiv.org/abs/2104.12763) by Aishwarya Kamath, Mannat Singh, Yann LeCun, Ishan Misra, Gabriel Synnaeve and Nicolas Carion.

+Aishwarya Kamath and Nicolas Carion made equal contributions to this codebase.

 # Usage
 The requirements file has all the dependencies that are needed by MDETR.